 Tips to Follow

 Don’t hesitate – just send it: “57% of candidates don’t send thank you notes after an interview - even though hiring managers expect it”, according to CareerBuilder.
 "The best timeframe to send a thank you email is within 24 hours after your interview," says Whitney Purcell, associate director of Career Development at Susquehanna University.
 Remember to send it during business hours – no 3 a.m. emails that make your schedule seem out of whack with the company’s working hours.

 Compose (and personalise) thank-you letters to each person you met: if your interview was with three different members of staff, it’s important to address them all equally (not just the person you had initial contact with).
 The letters do not have to be completely different, you can personalise elements of each letter to connect with something personal like a shared interest.
 A good tip is to collect each person’s business card at the end of the interview so you can have their contact information for future reference.
 If you missed this step – don’t worry.
 You can add a line in at the end of your email or letter asking the reader to show the rest of the interview panel.

-Don’t go overboard: although we said to mention personal connections; don’t ruin your chances by erring on the creepy side; like the “crazy cat lady” who decided to fax continuous pictures of cats to her hiring manager, as mentioned on Business Insider.
+Don’t go overboard: although we said to mention personal connections; don’t ruin your chances by erring on the creepy side; like the “crazy cat lady” who decided to fax continuous pictures of cats to her hiring manager.